cbaillar/tutorial/heavyion_tutorial/README.md

  <details>
 <summary>More rivet-mkhtml options for those interested:</summary>

-* -errs plots error bars from your monte carlo data
+* -errs plots error bars from your Monte Carlo data
 * -o specifies output folder <br>
 For more, run
 ```bash